-- " Collect any emergency shelter-inplace supplies and a telephone to be used in case of emergency.
-If you are outdoors, proceed into the closest building quickly or follow instructions from emergency personnel on the scene. - " Locate a room to shelter inside.
-It should be: - An interior room. - Above ground level. - Without windows or with the least number of windows.
+- " Locate a room to shelter inside.
+It should be: - An interior room. - · Above ground level. - Without windows or with the least number of windows.
 If there is a large group of people inside a particular building, several rooms may be necessary. - " Shut and lock all windows (tighter seal) and close exterior doors. - " Turn off air conditioners, heaters, and fans if possible. - " Close vents to ventilation systems if you are able. - " Make a list of the people with you and ask someone (house staff, faculty, or other staff) to call the list in to UUDPS so they know where you are sheltering.
-If only students are present, one of the students should call in the list. - " Turn on a radio or TV and listen for further instructions, if it is reasonable to do so. - " Make yourself comfortable.
+If only students are present, one of the students should call in the list - " Turn on a radio or TV and listen for further instructions, if it is reasonable to do so. - " Make vourself comfortable.